 Shareflex Contract now serves as a global contract archive for customer and internal contracts.
 The main users are contract management, sales and distribution controlling.
 As well as this, the “Finance and Accounting/Tax” division, which is responsible for internal contracts, is also involved.
 In addition, Quality Management uses the system to archive quality agreements with customers.

 Shareflex Contract is in operation at OSRAM, OSRAM Opto Semiconductors and Traxon (Germany, Slovakia, Austria and Hungary).
 After the roll-out in a number of other European countries, the Asian country organisations followed in spring 2013.
-And after some legal issues have been resolved, the system is now also being deployed in the NAFTA countries.
+And after resolving some legal issues, the company now deploys the system iin the NAFTA countries, too.

 Contract management – The roll-out

 During the roll-out, users got advance access to the test system and the user documentation created by OSRAM.
 A workshop (which lasts ½ day per country/area) then served to clarify questions and requirements.
 Following this, the system went live after a training session, at the end of which the users uploaded the first real contracts into the system.
 All in all, OSRAM planned four weeks per country or area for initial supervision.

 In the initial phase of the project, the more than 100-year-old company had about 1200 contract folders and more than 5000 documents in its system.
 And right from the start, a good 300 users used the contract management system Shareflex Contract.
 Following the worldwide roll-out, there are now about 1000 users.
 Frank Merbecks: “We already had a SharePoint farm in-house for other applications.
 Thus, the effort for integrating into the existing IT system was manageable”.